 These experiences made me see the world in the whole new way.
 I was able to learn so many things and I gained so much skills in life.
 I was able to know how a fast food company runs, how a retail store works and, after becoming a medical assistant, I was able to have real-life experience in the medical field.
 Medical assisting has taught me a lot.

 I am confident with how I take care of my patients, how to talk to them, deploy empathy, sympathy and follow the HIPAA guidance to protect patient information.
 Working as a medical assistant for almost 4 years now has broadened my medical understanding and skills.
 I am so glad I did medical assisting as it helped me understand the medical field much better and make my wish of nursing to a goal of becoming a nurse.
+Reading nursing magazines has been a great way to learn about nursing and to improve my English – I recommend it!

 Over the years, I learned how to be more confident and have a higher self-esteem.
 I learned how to be authoritative, kind, caring, forgiving and understanding.
 My past work experiences has provided the experience and lessons I needed to grow and prepare myself for my Nurse Journey.
-Now, I am more determined than ever to accomplish my goal to become a nurse and help others like I set out to when I was younger and still in Fiji.
+Now, I am more determined than ever to accomplish my goal to become a nurse and help others like I set out to when I was younger and still in Fiji.”